Marlin Communications: Then & Now - A retrospective with Founder & Idealist Karl Tischler

 There is also a kind of quiet hardship that comes with this, which is bittersweet.
 After a while, I felt in my bones that I was doing profoundly meaningful work with Marlin, but you also start to feel there are no other paths.
 You become wedded to the business.

 We’re energised by seeing our clients succeed and highlighting those wins.
-Is there a standout insight from 2025 that has reshaped the way you think about the sector or the work we do?
+Is there a standout insight from the last year that has reshaped the way you think about the sector or the work we do?

 I think there are two parts to this.
 The first is Marlin-specific.
 The second is sector-specific.

-The key realisation for Marlin in 2025 was that our small agency can be a business that does good and be a good business.
+The key realisation for myself in the last year was that our agency can be a business that does good, and also be a good business.
+The agency folk out there will realise what I am talking about… running an agency is bloody hard.

-On the sector side, this reveals my bias, but this year we are seeing the importance of gifts in Wills gaining real momentum.
-The second insight is something I have always believed.
-Charities need to invest where the greatest return is.
-That is major donors.
+On the sector side, I feel as though much of the last year was about the importance of gifts in Wills.
+The second insight is something I have always believed; that charities need to invest where the greatest return is, and that’s with upper mid-value and major donors.

 Looking ahead, what change do you hope Marlin will help create in the sector over the next 5–10 years, and what personally excites you most about that future?